|Elmet Farmhouse – Terms & Conditions (October 2022)

 Bookings and Payments

 3. Full payment is due two calendar months before the start date of the booking.
 If the full balance is not paid by the due date, the owners reserve the right to cancel the booking.

 4. Payments are by direct bank transfer (BACS).
 Cheques may be accepted by special arrangement according to the owners’ discretion, but such bookings remain provisional until the cheque has cleared.

-5. The owners reserve the right to levy additional charges and / or a security deposit for business clients, children, extra guests, late bookings and non-standard bookings.
+5. Prices are subject to change.
+Extra charges apply for access to charging facilities for electric vehicles.
+A discretionary fuel supplement may be payable for autumn / winter bookings.
+The owners reserve the right to levy additional charges and / or a security deposit for business clients, children, extra guests, late bookings and non-standard bookings.

 Arrival and Departure

 9. On arrival, two keys will be issued.
 Lost keys will be charged at £20 each.

 10. On departure, the Farmhouse must be left clean and tidy.
 All crockery, pans, baking trays and kitchenwares should be washed and put away.

 11. All damage must be paid for.
-An automatic penalty of £250 will be charged if the Farmhouse is left in an unacceptably dirty condition or if the buildings and/or its contents have been abused.
+An automatic penalty of £350 will be charged if the Farmhouse is left in an unacceptably dirty condition or if the buildings and/or its contents have been abused.
+This includes stains or damage to carpets and upholstery.